-When and where does the conference take place?
+When and where does the celebration take place?

+This year the AEC will be on Friday, February 16, 2024.
 Registration for the AEC is located in the L.P.
 Young Student Center.
 Sessions are located in various buildings on campus.
-See the AEC Timeline for information about this year’s conference.

 How do I apply?